-- Describe how the mentor will assess your progress in improving mentoring relationships.
+- Describe how the mentor will assess their progress in improving mentoring relationships.
 Describe how the mentor will receive feedback, while protecting the graduate students with confidentiality and potential negative repercussions.

 - Impact & Outcomes

-- Please describe how the project will impact graduate program(s), learning objectives for your activities, and/or expected outcomes for the project
+- Please describe how the project will impact graduate program(s), learning objectives for proposed activities, and/or expected outcomes for the project

 - Fellowship Distribution